matthew-william-lock/task-manager-application/Readme.md

 ### Delete User

 ``DELETE`` : https://hexdro-task-manager.herokuapp.com/users/me
-auth: This requires a bearer token provided when creating a new user, or logging into the user
+ <br/>auth: This requires a bearer token provided when creating a new user, or logging into the user
 - Deletes specified user data, and all tasks associated with user from the database
 - **BREAKS RULE OF ONLY ALLOWING USERS TO INTERACT WITH THEIR OWN DATA**
 - **Kept in production for learning oppertunities**